 In pre-deep learning era, people used template-based caption generation techniques.
 Templates are filled by detecting different objects, and attributes.
 Farhadi et al. \cite{farhadi2010every} proposed triplet of scene elements to fill the template.
 Li et al. \cite{li2011composing} used a method to extract the phrases related to detected objects, attributes and their relationships.
 Kulkarni et al. \cite{bybaby} proposed a conditional random field (CRF) to infer the objects, attributes, and prepositions before filling in the gaps.
 Although template based methods generate grammatically correct captions but they lack in providing flexibility to change the length of text.
 Retrieval based caption generation was introduced in \cite{kuznetsova2012collective}.
 Visually similar images and their captions are retrieved first from a large database and then captions for queried image are generated.
 This method produces correct and generalizable captions but it can not generate semantically correct and mage specific captions.

 Use of deep neural networks (DNNs) for caption generation was first proposed by Kiros \cite{kiros2014multimodal}.
 They proposed to use convolutional neural networks (CNNs) for extracting features from images to generate captions.
 They use a multi-modal space to represent images and text jointly for multi-modal representation learning and image caption generation.
-This model has several advantages over previous methods which include:$(i)$ high level features provide more information$(ii)$ do not uses fixed length templates , and $(iii)$ use of multi-modal neural language models for improving the results on language part. \cite{jozefowicz2016exploring} revealed that neural language models can not handle large amount of data .To mitigate this problem, \cite{kiros2014unifying} proposed LSTM based image caption generation model that can handle the long dependencies in a sentence.
-The paper named as "structure-content neural language model (SC-NLM)" also used sentence encoding along with LSTM network to generate the captions .
+This model use high level features which provide more information, do not use fixed length templates, and use multi-modal neural language models for improving the results on language part. \cite{jozefowicz2016exploring} argue that neural language models can not handle large amount of data and to mitigate this problem, \cite{kiros2014unifying} proposed LSTM based image caption generation model that can handle the long dependencies in a sentence.
+Furthermore, they propose a neural language model for image caption generation: "structure-content neural language model (SC-NLM)".

 LSTMS and RNNs removed the barriers in sequence to sequence sentence generation.
 Karpathy et al. \cite{karpathy2014deep} proposed a model that learns a joint embedding space for ranking and generation.
 Their model learns to score sentences and image similarity as a function of R-CNN object detection with outputs of a bidirectional recurrent neural networks (RNNs).
 This method works at a finer level and embeds fragments of images and sentences.
 This method breaks down the images into a number of objects and sentences into a dependency tree relations (DTR) \cite{de2006generating}.
 Afer that, it reasons about their latent and inter-modal alignment.
 It showed that the method achieves significant improvements in the retrieval task compared to other previous methods.
 Despite of the great performance, this method faces a few limitations in the generation of dependency trees as the model relations are not always appropriate.